timmbogner/Farm-Data-Relay-System/extras/Gateway.md

 #### ```sendESPNow(0xNN);```
 Sends the data directly to the ESP-NOW gateway address provided.
 There is no LoRa equivalent of this function.

+## Neighbors
+On each gateway, the user can configure the addresses of two ESP-NOW neighbors and two LoRa neighbors.
+When data arrives from one of these addresses, it will trigger `ESPNOW1_ACT`, `ESPNOW2_ACT`, `LORA1_ACT`, or `LORA2_ACT`.
+A neighboring gateway should be placed just at the edge of another gateway's range.
+It acts as a repeater to broaden the reach of the system.
+A repeater's routing options should be defined so that messages coming away from the front-end (controller messages) are coming from neighbor #1, and data heading towards the front-end are coming from #2.

+Check out the configurations for the  [ESP-NOW](https://github.com/timmbogner/Farm-Data-Relay-System/blob/main/examples/2_ESPNOW_Repeater/fdrs_gateway_config.h#L8) and [LoRa](https://github.com/timmbogner/Farm-Data-Relay-System/blob/main/examples/3_LoRa_Repeater/fdrs_gateway_config.h#L10) repeater examples to see this in action.

 #
 ## LoRa Configuration
 #### ```#define RADIOLIB_MODULE cccc```